wayinone/MNIST_Kaggle/README.md

 Please head to [My Website](wayinone.github.io) for better description.

-The website convert the jupyter notebook to markdown using:
+The webpage is converted from the jupyter notebook in this repository to markdown using the following command:

 ```
 jupyter nbconvert --to markdown My_MNIST_note_CNN_Keras